jwbth/convenient-discussions/README.md

 A limitation of the script is that it works only in modern browsers, i.e., doesn't support Internet Explorer.

 ## Credits
-Convenient Discussions is being developed by Jack who built the house since 2017, enriched by the contributions and feedback from the Russian Wikipedia tech community and users.
+Convenient Discussions has started in 2018 as Russian Wikipedia's user script.
+It is being developed by Jack who built the house, enriched by the contributions and feedback from the global Wikimedia tech community and users.
 It also borrows the code for parsing timestamps in different formats from Matma Rex and uses solutions and ideas from the Wikimedia engineering and design teams.

 ## See also
 * For documentation, see [the script's homepage](https://commons.wikimedia.org/wiki/User:Jack_who_built_the_house/Convenient_Discussions).
-* Please file issues on Wikimedia Phabricator under [the tag "Convenient-Discussions"](https://phabricator.wikimedia.org/tag/convenient-discussions/).
+* File issues on Wikimedia Phabricator under [the tag "Convenient-Discussions"](https://phabricator.wikimedia.org/tag/convenient-discussions/).
 * If you want to help with localization, see [the translatewiki.net project](https://translatewiki.net/wiki/Translating:Convenient_Discussions).